 PROTECTION OF PUBLIC HEATH AND THE ENVIRONMENT: The mention of sewage sludge, especially in terms of land application, often raises concerns about public health and possible pollution of surface waters and ground waters.
 In developing the regulations for the use or disposal of sewage sludge (40 CFR Part 503), EPA took into consideration the various pathways in which sewage sludge could present a threat to public health and/or cause environmental problems.
 The Part 503 regulations include a combination of requirements for sludge quality, treatment, management practices, and monitoring and reporting, with the specific requirements depending on the method of use or disposal.
 For the land application of sewage sludge, the requirements of the applicable Part 503 regulations include specific limitations on the concentration of metals, minimum treatment for pathogens, vector attraction reduction, and management practices that consider application rates of nutrients, set backs from surface waters, etc. The Agency believes that compliance with the requirements of the Part 503 regulations is adequate to protect public health and the environment.
+The Agency continues to review current and relevant scientific data through a Biannual Review process to assure that the 503 regulations continue to be protective.
+For additional information on the Biannual Review process http://water.epa.gov/scitech/wastetech/biosolids/biosolids\index.cfm.
 Since the requirements in the general permits are based on the Part 503 regulations and additional Region 8 requirements, EPA believes that the use or disposal of sewage sludge in compliance with the conditions of the permits should provide adequate protection of public health and the environment.

-REQUIREMENTS FOR CATEGORY 1 (Facilities/operations that generate and/or partially treat sewage sludge, but do not use/dispose of sewage sludge.): The permit requirements for those facilities/operations covered under Category 1 are given in Part 3.
-Those requirements consist primarily of the annual reporting of the amount of sludge generated by the facility, the amount of sludge received from other facilities, the amount of sludge sent to other facilities, and the amount of sludge placed in storage during the reporting year.
+REQUIREMENTS FOR CATEGORY 1 (Facilities/operations that generate and/or partially treat sewage sludge, but do not use/dispose of sewage sludge.)
+The permit requirements for those facilities/operations covered under Category 1 are given in Part 3.
+A facility covered under Category 1 is required to to send its sewage sludge to another facility(s)/operation(s) that has authorization under a Biosolids Permits for final treatment and/or use/disposal..
+The other requirements for Category 1 facilities consist primarily of the annual reporting of the amount of sludge generated by the facility, the amount of sludge received from other facilities, the amount of sludge sent to other facilities, and the amount of sludge placed in storage during the reporting year.
 The name and location of each facility and the amount of sludge received or sent to each facility is to be reported.
 In addition, the annual report is to contain a brief description of the treatment of sewage sludge provided at the facility.
 The report is to be in letter format and is to be signed and certified in accordance with the Signatory Requirements in Part 10.7.
-The requirements are effective immediately upon coverage under this part of the permit
+The requirements for Category 1 are effective immediately upon coverage under this part of the permit.